kennethtran93/WeatherWidget/README.md

   <div id="widget"></div>
   ```
   Explanation of above code
-  - Required to load the weather widget onto the webpage.
+  - Required to load the weather widget onto the webpage